reka/cli-tutorial-pycon-2023/README.md

 * [cookiecutter](https://cookiecutter.readthedocs.io/en/2.1.1/installation.html#install-cookiecutter)
 * [Poetry](https://python-poetry.org/docs/#installation)

-We'll start with generating a project with the cookiecutter template cookiecutter-typer-crud.
+We'll start with generating a project with the cookiecutter template [cookiecutter-typer-crud](https://github.com/reka/cookiecutter-typer-crud)

 You can adapt the example to use another package manager, but it will be the easiest to follow along with Poetry.